spark3dp/authentication-samples/C#/README.md

 # spark-auth-sample-csharp

-This is a sample code for using spark authentication api.
+This code demonstrates calls to the Spark authentication API.

-## Create application on Spark developer portal
+## Create an application on the Spark developer portal

 Sign up to [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).

-Set you Callback URL to be the path to where you browse Default.aspx.
+Set your Callback URL to the path you use to browse Default.aspx.

 ## Configuration